Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 #### Q54.
 What is the process of marking the code you write so that it is ready for translation?

-- [ ] internationalization
+- [x] internationalization
 - [ ] localization
 - [ ] translation
 - [ ] using GlotPress

+**Explanation**: Localization and translation are synonyms for submitting language-specific translation.
+GlotPress is just a Wordpress plugin.

 #### Q55.
 In your wp-config.php file, you've added the following line of code.
 What does it do?

 `define( 'DISALLOW_FILE_EDIT', true );`

 - [ ] prevents any non-admin user from directly editing theme or plugin files
-- [ ] disables the theme and plugin editor in the WordPress admin
+- [x] disables the theme and plugin editor in the WordPress admin
 - [ ] disables the ability to edit core WordPress files from either within the WordPress admin or via direct file access
 - [ ] sets read-only permissions on all files in the WordPress install

+**Explanation**: [More WordPress Security: Disallow File Edit Setting In WordPress](https://www.icontrolwp.com/blog/more-wordpress-security-disallow-file-edit-setting-wordpress/).
+Setting all files to read-only would make auto-updates impossible.

 #### Q56.
 Which of the following must have underlined links in order to meet WCAG 2.0 accessibility standards?